 A sandblaster machine works by removing the top paint layer on the concrete.
 Polishing is done gently and keenly to avoid affecting the concrete surface.

 But using the sandblast for spray paint removal requires some basic know-how, and thus you might require to get some training.
-An incorrect usage of the sandblaster could damage the surface and look of your concrete.
+Incorrect usage of the sandblaster could damage the surface and look of your concrete.

 - Protective gear such as face mask, gloves, and sandblasting suit